Two Types of Tempers

 Simeon and Levi's "Blessing"

-So what was Jacob really saying to Simeon and Levi?
-He wasn’t cursing them.
+Jacob wasn’t condemning Simeon and Levi.
 He was warning them—about their anger, their impulse to lash out, their inability to let go of a grudge.
 They saw injustice and responded with fury.
 But fury, unchecked, can consume even the righteous.

 And so, Jacob gave them, not a punishment, but a path to growth: "I will disperse them in Jacob, scatter them in Israel."
 At first glance, it sounds like exile.
 But the Midrash sees something deeper.
-They would become teachers, scribes, tutors—always moving, always reliant on the kindness of others.
+They would become teachers, scribes, tutors—wanderers who would be dependent on the kindness of others.

 It was, in the end, the perfect antidote.
 Anger thrives on power.
 But a life of humility, of service, of teaching—this would teach them restraint.
-You cannot rage when every outburst means losing your job.
-You cannot be reckless when your survival depends on wisdom, not force.
+You cannot rage when every outburst means losing your livelihood.
+You cannot be reckless when your survival depends on wisdom and patience, not force.

 Jacob saw their weakness, but he also saw their potential.
 And in his final words, he gave them not just a rebuke, but a way forward.